ocrmypdf/OCRmyPDF/ROADMAP.md

 Complete tool reimplementation in python
 Segregate the processing into 5 main tasks

-  - Normalization of inputs (inputs can be a pdf file, an image, a folder containing images)
+  - Normalize inputs (inputs can be a pdf file, an image, a folder containing images)
     - For pdf:
       - Identify if image already contains fonts
       - If the page needs to be OCRed: